sharperant/azure-network-protocols/README.md

 <img width="1634" height="364" alt="slide4" src="https://github.com/user-attachments/assets/51c1305b-759e-4aee-98c4-3a5cf6d283f1" />
 </p>
 <p>
 Next we will use our Windows machine to SSH to the Linux machine.
 SSH has no GUI it just gives the user access to the machines CLI.
 We will set the wireshark filter to capture SSH packets only.
-When we ssh into the Linux machine with the command prompt "ssh labuser@10.0.0.5" we can see that wireshark starts to immediately capture SSH packets.
+When we SSH into the Linux machine with the command prompt "ssh labuser@10.0.0.5" we can see that wireshark starts to immediately capture SSH packets.
 </p>
 <p>
 <img width="1634" height="583" alt="slide5" src="https://github.com/user-attachments/assets/28ff7e16-1ab4-44c2-9dfb-77cec65876f4" />